erikpukinskis/confgen/README.md

                   codegen:lib:schema:resolvers

                 Available presets:
-                  start                       Adds command to start a server codedocs                    Deploy a documentation site to Github Pages codegen:resolvers           Generate types for Apollo Server resolvers codegen:schema              Compiles a GraphQL schema to TypeScript so it it can be exported from a library
+                  bin                         Adds a "bin" to your package JSON codedocs                    Deploy a documentation site to Github Pages codegen:resolvers           Generate types for Apollo Server resolvers codegen:schema              Compiles a GraphQL schema to TypeScript so it it can be exported from a library
                   codegen:operations          Compiles a typed gql function for all of your Apollo Client queries and mutations
-                  bin                         Adds a "bin" to your package JSON codespaces                  Sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets
+                  codespaces                  Sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets
+                  dist[:runtime1][:runtime2]  Generate importable files for selected runtimes importable from dist/
                   eslint                      Sets up linting with fix-on-save in codespaces git                         Pre-populates gitignore
-                  dist[:runtime1][:runtime2]  Generate importable files for selected runtimes importable from dist/
-                  macros                      Enables babel macros in Vite
+                  githubPackage               Use Github to publish and install packages macros                      Enables babel macros in Vite
                   node[:fs][:path][etc...]
-Configures codespace to use the Node.js environment and sets up the Node packages needed inVite prettier                    Code formatting with format-on-save in codespace react                       Enable React in eslint, typescript, etc sql                         Sets up Vite plugin for importing sql typescript:[tsconfig path]  Do stuff in TypeScript, check types, etc vite                        Use Vite for dev server and builds vitest                      Configures test scripts
+Configures codespace to use the Node.js environment and sets up the Node packages needed inVite prettier                    Code formatting with format-on-save in codespace react                       Enable React in eslint, typescript, etc sql                         Sets up Vite plugin for importing sql start                       Adds command to start a server typescript:[tsconfig path]  Do stuff in TypeScript, check types, etc vite                        Use Vite for dev server and builds vitest                      Configures test scripts